Retail fraud is the legal charge for the act most known as shoplifting.

-For third-degree retail fraud in Michigan, the key element is that the property at issue is between under $200.
-Property worth a different amount could be charged as First or Second Degree Retail Fraud.
+For second-degree retail fraud in Michigan, the key element is that the property at issue is over $1,000.
+Property worth a different amount could be charged as First or Third Degree Retail Fraud.

 What Does Retail Fraud Mean?